Emergency department services

 Things to know

-Medicare only covers emergency services in foreign countries under rare circumstances.
+Medicare only covers emergency services outside of the U.S. under rare circumstances.